MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/GooglePay-Express-Checkout.md

 The previous Card Types > Processor mapping maps for the Adyen connector will capture the wallet card types used by Google Pay at the POS terminal.

 ### Using the Payment Express module with Google Pay
 The **Payment Express** module works with supporting payment methods to offer site customers the option to checkout faster using their payment service account information in the checkout process.
-The module references the configured connector button and returns the user selected order details (addresses, contact information, and paying against the underlying payment method selected) to pre-populate the checkout form.
+The module references the configured connector button and returns the user-selected order details (addresses, contact information, and paying against the underlying payment method selected) to pre-populate the checkout form.

 With Google Pay, selecting the Google Pay button in the Payment Express section will launch the Google Pay payment iFrame window.
 A user will log in to their Google account and can use their account shipping address, billing address, email, and Google Pay payment method of choice to pay for the transaction.

 As the user completes the action in the Google Pay iFrame, they are directed to the Commerce site checkout page with the checkout form pre-populated with their chosen details.
-Note upon return of the user from Google Pay to the checkout page:
+Note that upon return of the user from the Google Pay window back to the checkout page:

 - In the Payment Express flow, the first **Delivery Option** available for the shipping address returned will be pre-selected for the customer.
-- With Google Pay, a contact **email address** is not returned.
+- With Google Pay, a contact **email address** is **not** returned.
 Guest checkout users will still need to input an email address in the contact section of the checkout page.
-Signed-in users will have the data populated from their Dynamics customer account (their primary email used for authentication).
+Signed-in users will have the contact data populated from their Dynamics customer account (their primary email used for authentication).

 The customer has the option to review the order, change checkout order details if desired, and will then select the **Place order** button to finalize the order.